Voter Protection Hotline

 For the March 3 presidential primary, the deadline to switch parties was Friday, February 14

-For the June 9 primary for other offices, the deadline to switch parties is Friday, May 22
+For the July 14 primary for other offices (previously scheduled for June 9), the deadline to switch parties is Friday, June 26

 You can vote for anyone you want in the November 3 general election regardless of party affiliation, so there is no need to switch parties ahead of time